Frequently Asked Questions

 Do you have fireplaces in the cabins?

 The lakeshore cabins #1 & #2 do have original stone fireplaces.
-The winds off Lake Superior make fires in the cabin fireplace a challenge and often smoke back.
+The winds off Lake Superior make fires in the cabin fireplace a challenge and often smoke back so caution is advised.
 The stone fireplace chimneys are open with no damper.
-Lake Superior winds often cause smoke back if non-dried wood is used so caution is advised.
 Firelogs (Duraflame, etc.) work great for a little ambiance and less smoke!

 What are the kitchens stocked with?

 Each kitchen includes a gas stove with oven, microwave, full-size refrigerator, & sink (sorry, no dishwasher).
 The Kitchen cupboards are stocked with dishes, pots, pans, silverware, glassware, and utensils.
 A two bedroom cabin has place settings for 4, efficiency and one bedroom cabins have place settings for 2.
-Our largest cabins #8 & #9, have place settings for 6.
 An automatic drip coffee maker (Mr. Coffee) and toaster can be found on the countertop or in the cupboards.

 Do cabins have indoor plumbing?

 Yes!
 Each bathroom has a sink, stool, and stand up shower (with the exception of Cabin #9 which has a bathtub/shower combo).
 A bathmat is provided for your use as shower doors often drain water onto the floor when opened.
 The bathrooms are small and several have the hot water heater in the corner as well.

 What are some items I might want to bring?